lufebe16/LBalance/README.md

 in Python using the Kivy framework.
 It offers a number different graphic layouts at users choice.

-The app ist open source as of the GNU General Public License (see COPYING)
+The app ist open source as of the GNU General Public License (see LICENSE)

 # Usage